Martin Tyler: BSkyB (Sky Sports)

 The frustration of being the number two commentator saw Tyler search for new opportunities and, despite his own reluctance, he signed a deal with British Satellite Broadcasting's Sports Channel in 1990 at the urging of his agent John Hockey.
 There he covered live FA Cup games, England internationals and the Scottish League.
 Tyler's voice was still heard on ITV for another two years as they carried the commentaries he provided for the Football League's overseas broadcasts.
 British Satellite Broadcasting's merger with Sky meant the Sports Channel became Sky Sports in 1991.
 He then led the Sky commentary team, spearheading the network's coverage of the FA Premier League from its inception in 1992 until the conclusion of the 2022–23 season.
-On Sunday 16 August 1992, on Sky Sports, he commentated on the first pay-TV match in the history of the English football championship, Nottingham Forest-Liverpool.
+On Sunday 16 August 1992, on Sky Sports, he commentated on the first pay-TV match in the history of the English football championship, Nottingham Forest–Liverpool.

 In April 2003, in the Premier League 10 Seasons Awards, Tyler was voted as the Premier League Commentator of The Decade by fans and a specially assembled panel of football experts.
 After learning of the honour Tyler stated, "I'd like to thank everybody who voted for me and express my gratitude to all my colleagues at Sky Sports.
 This award is as much for them as myself and reflects our approach to football.
 My job has also been made easier by the thousands of individuals within the game who've answered my daily requests for information with the attention and care that make this job so enjoyable."

 In 2005, Sky began a rotation policy with their leading commentators.
 Top matches were shared more equally between Tyler, Alan Parry, Rob Hawthorne and Ian Darke – who had returned to football on a regular basis after ten years prioritising boxing.
 Hawthorne covered the 2005 UEFA Champions League Final for the network.
 Doubts about the security of his position as Sky's number one commentator alerted rival broadcasting corporations.
 In January 2007 he was approached by Setanta to be their lead commentator for live Premiership football in 2007–08, but rejected the move and signed a new contract with Sky Sports.
 Tyler stepped down as a commentator for Sky Sports after 33 years of service in 2023.

 SBS Television Australia

-Since 1990, Tyler has been the main voice for broadcasts on the Australian television network Special Broadcasting Service (SBS) for the FIFA World Cup, EUFA European Championship and European club competition matches as well as a number of Australian international matches.
+Since 1990, Tyler has been the main voice for broadcasts on the Australian television network Special Broadcasting Service (SBS) for the FIFA World Cup, UEFA European Championship and European club competition matches as well as a number of Australian international matches.
 With the exception of 2010, when he worked for ESPN in the United States, he has now covered eight World Cup tournaments for SBS.